-Clay Center is a blue-collar town, with 37.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Clay Center, you'll notice that it is more blue-collar than most other communities in America.
+37.14% of Clay Center’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clay Center is a city of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Clay Center who work in office and administrative support (10.54%), sales jobs (8.24%), and healthcare (6.71%).

 The per capita income in Clay Center in 2022 was $28,465, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $113,860 for a family of four.
 However, Clay Center contains both very wealthy and poor people as well.